jorgegv/spectrum-vertical-scroller/doc/SP1-SCROLLER.md

 - Initially, only one range per column will be invalidated (for efficiency reasons).
 That is, if we have tiles in rows 4-5 and 10-11, the whole 4-11 range will be invalidated.

 - For each column, there is a (min,max) pair which holds the current range of cell invalidations to be done for that column.
-This pairs are moved down for all columns every 8 scrolled pixels (cell changes occur every 8 scrolled lines). so if scroll is 1-pixel, it will be done every 8 scroll cycles; if scroll is 2-pixel, every 4 scroll cycles; etc.
+This pairs are moved down for all columns every 8 scrolled pixels (cell changes occur every 8 scrolled lines).
+So if scroll is 1-pixel, it will be done every 8 scroll cycles; if scroll is 2-pixel, every 4 scroll cycles; etc.

 - Since these `min` and `max` values will be cell-based, and in ranges 0-31/0-23, they will be of type `int8_t` (signed) and we will use `min` = -128 (`NO_RANGE`) to signal that there is no invalidation to be done on that column.